 At UC Davis, we're creating a healthier world through bold innovation.
 Explore the following highlights of the distinctions that set UC Davis Health apart…

 UC Davis Medical Center routinely rates among the nation’s best in U.S. News & World Report annual rankings, which recognize medical centers that excel in treating patients with the most serious and challenging injuries and illnesses.
-UC Davis ranked among America’s top 50 in 10 adult medical specialties for 2016-17, including cancer, cardiology and heart surgery; ear, nose and throat; geriatrics; gynecology; nephrology; neurology and neurosurgery; orthopaedics; pulmonology; and urology.
+UC Davis ranked among America’s top 50 in 11 adult medical specialties for 2017-18, including cancer, cardiology and heart surgery; diabetes and endocrinology; ENT; geriatrics; gynecology; nephrology; neurology and neurosurgery; orthopaedics; pulmonology; and urology.

 UC Davis Medical Center is also the top-ranking hospital in the Sacramento metro area, according the annual U.S. News survey's regional rankings.
 Regional rankings were published in metro areas with a population of 1 million or more in the 2010 Census, and in every state, provided that the state or metro area had at least two Best Regional Hospitals and that one hospital was either nationally ranked or had more than one "high performing" recognition.
 U.S. News also ranked UC Davis Medical Center as fifth in California.